WithoutHaste/DungeonsAndDragons/Reference/weapons.md

 # Weapons

+## Range

-Melee weapons: range 5 feet or less
+**Melee weapons**: Range 5 feet or less.

-Ranged weapons: range greater than 5 feet
+**Ranged weapons**: Range greater than 5 feet.
+For weapons that list a short and long range, you will be at DISADVANTAGE targeting creatures at long range.

+You can throw melee weapons in a ranged attack.
+Normal range 20 feet, or long range 60 feet.

+## Proficiency

-Simple weapons proficiency: clubs, maces, etc - things commoners wield
+**Simple weapons proficiency**: clubs, maces, etc - things commoners wield.

-Martial weapons proficiency: swords, axes, polearms, etc - requires special training
+**Martial weapons proficiency**: swords, axes, polearms, etc - requires special training

-Proficiency with a weapon means you add your Proficiency Bonus to Attack Rolls.
+PROFICIENCY with a weapon means you add your PROFICIENCY BONUS to ATTACK ROLLS.

+## Weapon Properties

-Attacking with a finesse weapon: roll with Strength or Dexterity for Attack and Damage Rolls
+Attacking with a FINESSE weapon: Roll with STRENGTH or DEXTERITY for ATTACK and DAMAGE ROLLS.

-Small creatures are at disadvantage wielding Heavy weapons.
+SMALL creatures are at DISADVANTAGE wielding HEAVY weapons.

 Versatile: wield it 1 handed or 2 handed.
 2 handed deals more damage.

 Reach: add 5 feet to the normal melee range.

-You can throw melee weapons in a ranged attack.
-Normal range 20 feet, or long range 60 feet.

 Improvised weapons are anything you can wield with 1 or 2 hands.
 Something like a table leg can be treated as a club.
 Anything unusual will default to `1d4` damage.

+## Standard Weapons

 | Simple Weapon | Damage | Properties |
 | ------ | ------ | ---------- |